 The increasing capacity of VTS hardware and software together with development in the commercial field of electronic charts now offer the potential for VTS backgrounds to be based on an accurate electronic presentation.
 Standards have been specified for electronic charting for on-board use.
 S-57 specifies how the data should be structured and transferred and S-52 specifies how it should be presented.
 S-57 has been further developed and remains current.
 IHO has also adopted the new standard for ENC, referred to as S-101.
 A limited number of colour palettes for day, dusk and night time use have been identified to provide the officer of the watch at sea with a range of choices dependent on ambient light levels and the need to retain night vision as appropriate.
 These standards (including consideration of similar palette options) should be considered for VTS portrayal, where appropriate.

-In accordance with the general principles stated at paragraph 2 above, it is recommended that the use of on-board standards (e.g. ECDIS) should be used as far as possible for VTS purposes.
+In accordance with the general principles stated at paragraph 2 above, it is recommended to use standard on-board presentation (e.g. ECDIS) for VTS purposes as far as possible and practical.
 It is probable that these standards will prove too limiting for VTS purposes.
 Equipment providers should, however, be able to provide the flexibility to adjust the S-52 and S-101 standards to meet the individual needs of VTS and to take full advantage of the technical capabilities of the VTS system.
 For example, VTS should be able to define own colour palettes, geographical information and symbology.

 There is a difference between changes to the presentation of data provided within the ENC and the addition of further data, which is not featured in the baseline ENC.
 Additional uncharted information should be achieved within additional layers upon the original ENC delivered through hydrographic offices.
 This way, electronic updates will not effect or even nullify the additional information.